mariopaonessa/starthack2017/README.md

 1.  <a href="https://www.mycloud.ch/s/S00A70A60A6B69196357B4955238424F4CCAA3FA977E239A3A88948722BD11FE">Voice Recodings with profile picture (not mandantory if you wanna collect data during the challenge)</a>

+HINT: If you wanna use this data to predict the speaker and extract features it needs some preproessing:
+1. cut off Silence
+2. cut in smaller pieces (mfcc)
+3. align probably volume

+Our files meta data:

+Channels       : 2
+Sample Rate    : 44100
+Precision      : 16-bit
+Sample Encoding: 16-bit Signed Integer PCM

 ### General ideas

 #### Images vs. Voice